kavin0x/kavin0x/README.md

 ## Hi there 👋 I'm Kavin Shah

-A Builder, security researcher, and open-source developer.
+A Builder and a tinkerer, with an interest in security.

 ## What I Work On

-- Cybersecurity research
+- Cybersecurity
-- AI agents and automation
+- AI and automation
-- Open-source tooling
-- Operating systems and systems programming
-- Voice and video AI
 - Robotics and integrated technology

 ## Featured Projects